Stateful Capabilities

 update def update(i: Int, x: T): Unit

-By contrast, none of the mutable collections in the Scala standard library extend currently Stateful or Mutable.
+By contrast, none of the mutable collections in the Scala standard library currently extend Stateful or Mutable.
 So to experiment with mutable collections, an alternative class library has to be used.

 Read-only Capabilities